Not All Routines “Grow Up” To Be Habits

 If you ever wanted to create a habit of getting up early or you wanted to avoid the “abuse” of the snooze button, this alarm clock might just be the catalyst you need.
 Disruptive and uncomfortable?
 Yes!!
 But “Clocky” sold out when it first hit the market!!
 Whether it was because people really wanted to create a new habit or just found it to be a cool invention, who knows?

-Change is hard but there are times when we have to be a bit disruptive if we want to create a habit because in order to create that habit in the first place, we must first commit to doing a routine continuously.
+Change is hard but there are times when we have to be a bit disruptive if we want to create a habit because to create that habit in the first place, we must commit to routine.
 So it’s really about making that choice.

 Whether it’s personal or professional, creating healthy behaviours is no doubt a goal that will serve to increase productivity, consistency, and performance in any environment.